gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 // Test is complete.
 // You understand the test without checking createDefaultUser().
-// Even if someone changes createUserDefault(), the test will work.
+// Even if someone changes createDefaultUser(), the test will be ok.

     @Test
     void pay_validUser_success2() {